navarreteeveliosamuel33-max/GDevelop-documentation/docs/gdevelop5/interface/preview.md

 ---
 # Previewing your game

-After opening a project, you can launch a preview of it at any time using the **Preview** button on the GDevelop toolbar.
+After opening a project, you button on the GDevelop toolbar.
 You can also access more options by clicking on the drop-down menu to the right of the preview button.

 ## Launch a preview of a scene